unicoeos/eosio.nft/README.md

 NFTs can represent ownership over digital or physical assets:

 - Physical property — houses, unique artwork
-- Virtual collectables — unique pictures of kittens, collectable cards
+- Cryptocollectibles — unique collectibles or  instances which are part of limited-edition collections.
 - "Negative value" assets — loans, burdens and other responsibilities

-In general, all houses are distinct and no two kittens are alike.
 NFTs are *distinguishable* and you must track the ownership of each one separately.

 ## Motivation